 The Neighbors: Occupations

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants.

-manufacturing and laborer occupations, with 26.8% of the residents employed.
+manufacturing and laborer occupations, with 28.8% of the residents employed.

 Other residents here are employed in executive, management, and professional occupations